 [Note: Since it’s Sanctity of Life Sunday here in the U.S., I am re-posting an article from 2015.]

-My wife has been pregnant 11 times.
-Ten of those pregnancies ended with the births of precious sons and daughters, all of whom we cherish.
+My wife has been pregnant eleven times.
+Ten of those pregnancies resulted in the births of precious sons and daughters, all of whom we cherish.
 Do we love babies?
-That’s obvious.
+That’s pretty obvious.
 I’ve loved babies for as long as I can remember.
 The same is true of my wife.
-That’s one of the qualities that drew me to her.
-So to say the Planned Parenthood butchery videos are disturbing to us is the understatement of the year (I confess that I’ve not yet been able to bring myself to watch the most recent one).
+In fact, that’s one of the qualities that drew me to her.
+So, to say the Planned Parenthood butchery videos are disturbing to us is the understatement of the year (I confess that I’ve not yet been able to bring myself to watch the most recent one).

 Was I surprised by the evils of Planned Parenthood?
 Actually, no. I’m shocked, but not surprised.
 I’m shocked by how calloused a PP leader’s heart may become when given over completely to her depravity.
 But I’m not surprised since Planned Parenthood has been empowered by Satan and governed by Satanic thinking since the days of its wicked founder, Margaret Sanger.
 After all, Satan invented abortion (John 8:44; Exodus 1:15-22).

 God designed woman with a heart for children.
 That’s why, for me, one of the most disturbing facts of this vile organization is that it was founded and is run by women.
 To love children is part of what it means to be a woman—God’s kind of woman.
 Any woman, therefore, who does not have a heart for children is, at bare minimum, controlled by a worldly love for herself.
 And any woman who despises children and turns them into a commodity to be bought and sold, whole or in parts, is empowered by the forces of hell.
 There are no two ways about it.